Left Behind: Surviving Suicide – Entry One

 Becoming an Abstractor – Part One

-In all the realm there was no more fantastically found place as the temple.
-Along with structures carved with the creamiest marble, empowered by the strongest seals, decorated with the detail of true artistry, and surrounded by spectacular gardens; the Cleric’s Temple collected and housed all of the realm’s magic within its walls.
+In all the realm there was no more fantastically found place as the Temple.
+Along with structures carved with the creamiest marble, empowered by the strongest seals, decorated with the detail of true artistry, and surrounded by spectacular gardens; the Cleric’s Temple collected and housed all of the Realm’s magic within its walls.
 It was here their great nation marked as its center, and in all aspects it truly was; geographically, spiritually, financially, governing, magically, and militarily.

 The grounds themselves occupied a hill, lifted above the main city overlooking The Capital.
-Intricate pathways, mazes, and gardens filled the spaces in-between six buildings circling the central Tower of the Clerics.
+Intricate pathways, mazes, and gardens filled the spaces in-between seven buildings circling the central Tower of the Clerics.
 At its focal point the tower was capable of harnessing the abundant energy within the realm’s borders in extreme emergencies, or draining rituals.
 Purposely formed as a fair size summoning circle, the Cleric’s Temple set the example of the meticulous layout of every major city within the Circles of the Realm.

 “Oh, if it isn’t the notorious Lord Durston’s youngest son.
 I heard you were making an early return to the Capital.”
 Standing upon his entrance, the woman bowed in respect.